 4. Protect your soil.
 Aside from a cover crop, you can also prepare your garden for winter by protecting your garden soil with mulch.
 Spread a thick layer of grass clippings, compost, salt marsh hay, or other organic material over your garden bed.
 This protects soil from weeds and cold, and help it retain moisture.

 5. Reflect and plan.
 Now is the time to put your feet up and make time for reflection.
 What worked in your garden this year?
 What flopped?
 Did you plant too much of one crop or not enough of another?
 Do you need more garden space for planting?
 There are probably some new types of seeds you’d like to try planting next year.
 Or maybe your garden was a little dry and you need a new plan for irrigation.
-And don’t forget the importance of rotating your vegetable crops.

 Planning is one of the most important steps for winterizing your garden.
 The last thing you need to be doing in spring is digging irrigation trenches or expanding your garden when you should be planting seedlings!